CrossLead/tyranid-public-api/README.md

 This project provides a way to generate a complete + valid openAPI spec by adding schema annotations to your [tyranid](http://tyranid.org/) models.

+**NOTE**: this library only creates the spec itself, implementation is left to the app code for now (but might be a good feature for this library later on).

+## Exposing a single collection

+## Setting a status flag to track deletions

+## Restricting certain properties to show for certain methods

+## Partitioning a collection into multiple "virtual" collections